 - 1. Click the Dolby Input Source, as indicated in Figure 4-19.
 A list of all of your physical inputs will display.
 Select the one containing the Dolby signal that you are interested in monitoring. - 2.
 Click the Channel Pair.
 A list of all of the channel pairs in your selected source appears.
 Select the one that contains the Dolby signal to be monitored. - 3.
 Using the Preset Input/Output Matrix, select which decoded Dolby channels should appear on which meters.
-To automatically fill out this matrix, mapping channels 1 16 to meters 1 16, simply click the Autofill button.
-Note that by default, channels 15 and 16 are a downmix of the decoded Dolby channels.
+To automatically fill out this matrix, mapping channels 1 8 to meters 1 8, simply click the Autofill button.
+Note that by default, channels 9 and 10 are a downmix of the decoded Dolby channels and can be mapped to any of the metering channels.